 That is correct, this park is one of the only National Parks you can visit for free.
 This land was once owned by the state.
 When the state transferred ownership to the federal government in the 1930s, it was agreed upon that no fee would ever be charged to enter this area.

 We hope this guide helps you plan your trip to Great Smoky Mountain National Park.
-Anything else you would add to our guide?
+Anything else you would add to our guide on one day in Great Smoky Mountain National Park?
 Any other day hikes you would recommend?
 We would love to hear your feedback and questions.
 Please leave us a comment.